 Residential Uses

-Roofing sheets are used in houses for covering roofs, garages, and outdoor extensions.
+Roofing sheets are used in homes for covering roofs, extensions, and outdoor spaces.

 Commercial Uses